ckpantelides/airport/README.md

 ```

-Software to control the flow of planes at an airport:
+Challenge - model the flow of planes at an airport:

+The weather is either randomly sunny or not
-- planes can land and take off provided that the weather is sunny
+Planes can land and take off provided the weather is sunny
+Planes can only take off from the airport they're parked in (naturally)
+Airports have a maximum capacity, and can only accept planes if there's space